AdMaster/admaster.github.com/src/trackmaster/v1/en/agency.md

 TrackMaster provides an API for programmatic access to account data.
 All API access is over HTTP.
 All data is sent and received as JSON.

 TrackMaster APIs use the OAuth 2.0 protocol for authentication and authorization.
+Please read more about [OAuth](http://dev.admaster.com.cn/doc/openmaster/v1/en/oauth.html) and [Protocal and Requests Instructions](http://dev.admaster.com.cn/doc/openmaster/v1/en/verbs.html).

 All developers need to register their application before getting started.
 A registered OAuth application is assigned a unique `client_id` and `client_secret`.
 The `client_secret` should not be shared.